nitinkhatri749/ML-Practice/README.md

 x[:,a] = enc.fit_transform(x[:,a])
 onehotencoder = OneHotEncoder(categorical_features=[a])
 x = onehotencoder.fit_transform(x).toarray()
-# a-independent feature matrix column to be encoded or there can be more than 1 collumn
+# a-independent feature matrix column to be encoded or there can be more than 1 column
 ```
 ##### Note -
 1) We don't need dummy encoding(OneHotEncoder) on dependent variable, since Machine Learning Model will know that it's a category.